 Failure to meet any of these requirements can render a BAC result inadmissible, providing a strong defense against license suspension.
 A comprehensive review of the testing equipment, maintenance records, and procedural compliance, done by our Texas County, MO experts, can uncover grounds to challenge the validity of the BAC reading.

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Texas County, MO circuit court within 15 days of the final ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
-Our Texas County, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.
+A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Texas County, MO circuit court within 15 days of the ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
+A Texas County, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.

-When you choose a Combs Waterkotte DWI administrative hearing lawyer in the Texas County, MO area, you aren’t just hiring the ideal DWI administrative hearing lawyer lawyer in Texas County, MO and throughout Missouri – you’re protecting your license, your rights, your freedom, and your future.
-Along with knowledgeable DWI administrative hearing lawyers, our staff is available 24/7 and provides expertise in the following areas for Texas County, MO residents:
+When you choose a Combs Waterkotte DWI administrative hearing lawyer in or around Texas County, MO, you’re not just selecting a leading DWI administrative hearing lawyer lawyer in Texas County, MO and beyond – you’re securing your license, your rights, your freedom, and your future.
+In addition to esteemed DWI administrative hearing lawyers, our staff is available 24/7 and offers expertise in the following areas for residents in Texas County and beyond:

 Don’t Wait—Contact a Texas County, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges